opentok/opentok-ios-sdk-samples/2.Lets-Build-OTPublisher/README.md

 Project 2: Let's Build OTPublisher
 ==================================

-This project attempts to explain the custom video driver features in the OpenTok iOS SDK.
-By the end of a code review, you should have a basic understanding of the internals of the video capture and render API, as well as how to start building your own extensions to the core publisher and subscriber classes.
+This project uses the custom video driver features in the OpenTok iOS SDK.
+By the end of a code review, you should have a basic understanding of the internals of the video capture and render API, as well as how to start building your own extensions to the core OTPublisherKit and OTSubscriberKit classes.